Nature’s Fireworks: The Science Behind the Northern Lights

 The lights appear to ‘dance’ due to solar flares.
-“When solar flares are active, the magnetic fields get pushed out and disturbed, making ripples like waves in water,” says Dr. Kristina Lynch, who studies the northern lights as a Professor of Physics and Astronomy at Dartmouth College in Hanover, New Hampshire.
+“When solar flares are active, the magnetic fields get pushed out and disturbed, making ripples like waves in water,” says Dr. Kristina Lynch, who studies the Northern Lights as a Professor of Physics and Astronomy at Dartmouth College in Hanover, New Hampshire.

 Dr. Lynch and her team have launched NASA rockets into auroras to take electromagnetic readings from multiple observation points at Poker Flat Research Range, operated by the University of Alaska at Fairbanks.“If you understand how auroras work, it tells you about that planet,” adds Lynch, noting that Jupiter, Saturn and Uranus also experience the phenomenon.
-“If there is an orderly aurora, like the earth has with halos around the poles, it can tell you where the magnetic field is and something about its strength, as well as its interaction with the solar wind.”
+“If there is an orderly aurora, like the Earth has with halos around the poles, it can tell you where the magnetic field is and something about its strength, as well as its interaction with the solar wind.”

 Near Fairbanks in Alaska, auroras are visible about two nights out of three in February.
-But, when solar flares are especially powerful, auroras can be seen much further south, even in Texas.
+But, when solar flares are especially powerful, auroras can be seen much farther south, even in Texas.
 Auroral activity peaks in strength every 11 years; the last peak occurred in 2013, says Lynch.

 Victoria Salem recalls that auroral activity occurred on a total of seven nights of Silver Cloud’s cruise itinerary in Greenland.
 As we edge ever closer to a peak in the strength of this phenomenon, there could be more frequent sightings and brighter flares on the way.
 So don’t forget to look to the skies!